-As of September 30, 2022, the Company had not commenced any operations.
-All activity through September 30, 2022 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below and subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
-The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
-The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
+All activity through December 31, 2022 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below and subsequent to the Initial Public Offering, identifying a target company for a Business Combination and completing the Bridger Business Combination with Bridger.

 The registration statement for the Company's Initial Public Offering was declared effective on January 21, 2021.
-On January 26, 2021, the Company consummated the Initial Public Offering of 34,500,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units sold, the "Public Shares") which includes the full exercise by the underwriter of its over-allotment option in the amount of 4,500,000 Units, at \$10.00 per Unit, generating gross proceeds of \$345,000,000 which is described in Note 3.
+On January 26, 2021, the Company consummated the Initial Public Offering of 34,500,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units sold, the "JCIC Class A Ordinary Shares") which includes the full exercise by the underwriter of its over-allotment option in the amount of 4,500,000 Units, at \$10.00 per Unit, generating gross proceeds of \$345,000,000 which is described in Note 3.